Your cart

 5.1 Wash With Cold Water

 The best instant cure is to wash your affected area with cold water.
 Keep in mind that you have to treat it the same way you treat other wounds.
-The mat burn was with cold water directly after the 15 minutes of getting wounded.
+The mat burned with cold water directly after 15 minutes of getting wounded.
 Rinse with cold water for a few minutes.
 Remove any clothing or jewelry that is near the burnt area of the skin that can stick to the skin.

 How to do

-• Apply cool water for a few minutes over the burned skin
+• Apply cool water over the burned skin for a few minutes

 • Soak it in clean water and gently apply a clean towel